embeddedmz/socket-cpp/README.md

 ## About
 This is a simple TCP server/client for C++.
 Under Windows, it wraps WinSock and under Linux it wraps the related socket API (BSD compatible).
+It wraps also OpenSSL to create secure client/server sockets.

-It is meant to be a portable and easy-to-use API to create a TCP server or client.
+It is meant to be a portable and easy-to-use API to create a TCP server or client with or without SSL/TLS support.

-Upcoming features : creating secure sockets with OpenSSL and using the sockets in an async way.
+Upcoming features : using the sockets in an async way and proxy support.

 Compilation has been tested with:
 - GCC 5.4.0 (GNU/Linux Ubuntu 16.04 LTS)